Potts Point: History

+The original name of the land now known as Potts Point is Derrawunn, Dharag Language.

 Potts Point is named for Joseph Hyde Potts, who was employed by the Bank of New South Wales.
 He purchased six-and-a-half acres of harbourside land in an area then known as Woolloomooloo Hill – which he renamed Potts Point.

-Much of the area that today comprises Potts Point and the adjacent suburb of Elizabeth Bay, originally constituted part of a land grant to Alexander Macleay, who was the New South Wales Colonial Secretary from 1826–37, and for whom Macleay Street is named.
+Much of the area that today comprises Potts Point and the adjacent suburb of Elizabeth Bay, originally constituted part of a land grant to Alexander Macleay, who was the New South Wales Colonial Secretary from 1826 to 1837, and for whom Macleay Street is named.
 NSW Judge Advocate, John Wylde (for whom Wylde Street is named) was another 19th-century public servant who owned land in the area.
 Potts Point is mentioned in the poem William Street by notable Australian poet Henry Lawson.

 19th century

 The area was further subdivided after Macleay's time, and a number of grand Georgian mansions were built along the high point of the suburb's ridge line.
-Several of these survive (albeit much hemmed in by later buildings), including 'Rockwall' and 'Tusculum'.
+Several of these survive (albeit much hemmed in by later buildings), including Rockwall and Tusculum.
 Rockwall, located in Rockwall Crescent, is a two-storey (plus cellar) sandstone villa with five bays and a verandah that encircles the house.
-It was one of the earlier homes designed by architect John Verge and was built from 1831-37.
+It was one of the earlier homes designed by architect John Verge and was built from 1831 to 1837.
 It is the only one of these which has a garden and is in private ownership.

 Tusculum, located in Manning Street, is a two-storey Regency mansion that was also designed by John Verge.
 His client was the merchant A. B. Spark, for whom the house was built in 1831–35.
 It was a twin to Rockwell House and was enlarged in the 1870s by the addition of verandahs on three sides.
 The first tenant was Bishop William Broughton.

 Kenilworth, was built on land that was originally part of the 1831 grant to Thomas Barker and was once a neighbour Barker's house, Rosyln Hall.

 The Roslyn Hall estate was subdivided into seven lots in 1860 and Roslyn Street was created.
 Around 1869, Kenilworth was built for Henry Williams.
 It remained in the hands of its original family until 1944 when it was sold to St Luke's Hospital.